 Veiling flare spreads light from the brighter regions throughout the scene, thereby lifting the blacks and softening the highlights.
 It can also make highlight clipping appear more gradual, particularly if these regions glow, halo or "bloom" into adjacent tones.
 This may increase the recordable dynamic range by a fraction of a stop, but the dynamic range of the sensor itself does not increase.

 However, veiling flare means the lifted blacks and softened highlights are achieved by cross-contaminated light, not necessarily by light from the subjects themselves.
-Veiling flare therefore adversely affects lens clarity and MTF, which is ordinarily a key benefit of high-end camera lenses.
+Veiling flare therefore adversely affects lens clarity and MTF (Module Transfer Function), which is ordinarily a key benefit of high-end camera lenses.
 If the style does not need to be modified later though, then this potential disadvantage may be acceptable.

 TYPES & ALTERNATIVES

 In REDCINE-X PRO®, softening can be accomplished using a slider that also preserves image resolution.
-This appears as a "Clarity" slider within the "Post : Look : Effects" right-side panel.
+This appears as a "Clarity" slider in the Post: Image Effects panel.
 The example above was created using -0.5 for the slider setting:

 With RED® cameras, HDRx® is an additional way to increase dynamic range, and substantially more so than is possible with the previously discussed tools.
 It works by recording two exposures within the interval that a standard motion camera would record only one.
-Then, in post-production, these can be automatically merged to extend dynamic range anywhere from 2-6 stops:
+Then, in post production, these can be automatically merged to extend dynamic range anywhere from 2 to 6 stops: